 When I first landed, I entered the hotel through the back alley door and the first impression from the bright red lobby was a sense of trendy hotel.
 As I was pre-booked, check-in was quick and the lady at the counter explained to me the facilities.
 And that included ‘A Handy-phone’ in the room that I can use to call 27 countries for free.
 That gave me unlimited use of 3G data.
 These 27 countries included India and I could not have been happier.
 I found it too good to believe.
-It was like the Ibis Hotel handing me over a fully loaded local number.
+It was like the hotel handing me over a fully loaded local number.
 Now, this is an innovation in service that I have not yet seen in any other hotel.
 Believe me, it is such a big relief to have a local number as soon as you land in a new country.

-The lobby of Ibis Hotel at Bencoolen has a touch screen that is like your local guide.
+The lobby of the hotel at Bencoolen has a touch screen that is like your local guide.
 You can access it to find ideas to explore Singapore, to get information or just know anything about the country.
 There is a row of computers and iPads that you can use to access our work in case you are not carrying your own machines.
 Of course, the staff helps you out with the details too.

 They also handed me a pre-loaded Ezlink card – with which you can use to travel in MRT and local buses.
 What a thoughtful little innovation that makes the lives of travelers so easy.

 Eco-friendly practices at Hotel Ibis Singapore on Bencoolen